 Add a comment

-When a visitor opens a Blog Page, they can click a post title to read the full post, then enter a comment in the comment box at the bottom of the post.
+When a visitor opens a Blog Page, they can click a post title to read the full post, then enter a comment in the comment field at the bottom of the post.

 After entering their comment, they'll click Post Comment.
 They can also click Preview to see how the comment will look before posting.

-The comment box and posted comments only appear within individual blog posts, not on the blog's landing page.
-In some templates, visitors click Comment to open the comment box.
+The comment field and posted comments only appear within individual blog posts, not on the blog's landing page.
+In some templates, visitors click Comment to open the comment field.
 The location and appearance of the Comment text varies between templates.

 Log in to comment